 - Try brushing milk (non-dairy or dairy) or oil before and after baking for a slight sheen and gentle browning.

-- Brushing oil or butter on a freshly baked roll will give it a lovely sheen that resembles an egg wash after baking.
+- Brushing oil or butter on a freshly baked roll will give it a lovely sheen.
+This sheen closely resembles an egg wash after baking.

 And now for the recipe roundup: